mediacloud/story-indexer/doc/metadata.md

 In this section "MAY" means "depending on availability of this or other data", not "I'm not sure"!

-The top level is a JSON "object" (hash) with the following keys:
+The top level is a JSON "object" (dict) with the following keys:

 #### rss_entry